Picovoice Console — Porcupine Wake Word Engine

 Select your platform

-The wake word models created by Console are platform-specific.
-This means that a model trained for Raspberry Pi cannot run on Android, for example.
-Select the target platform:
+The wake word models created by Console are platform-specific: a model trained for Raspberry Pi cannot run on Android, for example.

-If the phrase is accepted (pronunciation is understood and phrase length is not too short or too long), the draft appears:
+If the phrase is accepted (pronunciation is understood and phrase length is not too short or too long), the training will commence.

 The model is now being trained.
 You will be able to download it within a few hours.